tonk-labs/dappicom/README.md

 ## What does that mean?
 Hopefully, it means you can play NES ROMs on your local machine and then prove outcomes of that gameplay onchain to trigger downstream rewards/consequences.
 That's the end goal.

 Using zero knowledge to prove off-chain compute *effectively* brings the result of that compute onto the blockchain when it is verified.
 Think of what you might want to do with NES gameplay when it's composable, permissionless and trustless.
-We call it the "retro gaming universe".

 ##  Why are you doing this?
 A whole bunch of reasons!